thunder-red-star/blog/docs/posts.md

 - They're mostly just markdown files.
 - Basically, there is a <pm> tag and a <pc> tag.
 - The \<pm> tag holds within it the metadata of the post:
   - It should be formatted a specific way.
-After the <pm> tag, there should be a line break, followed by the title, author, and date of the post.
+After the <pm> tag, there should be a line break, followed by the title, description, author, and date of the post.
   - The date should be formatted like this: YYYY-MM-DD (the server will automatically format it to a nicer-looking date).
 - Like this:
   - ```
     <pm>
     My Post
     ThunderRedStar
+    My description
     2018-01-01
     </pm>
     ```